 Dartmouth Digital Commons Citation

 Benatov, Latchezar L. and Blencowe, Miles P., "Nanomechanical Resonator Coupled Linearly Via Its Momentum to a Quantum Point Contact" (2012).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1932.